nerdvana-ro/ataxx-tools/viewer-specs.md

 * JSON files inside the zip file are always coded as `round-XXX-player1-player2.json`, where `XXX` is the round number (three digits with leading zeroes) and `player1` and `player2` are the players' names, which will not contain dashes.
 * For each file, the players' names in the file name match the players' names in the JSON.

+The directory [tournament](https://nerdvana.ro/ataxx-viewer/tournament/) includes the saved games for a 12-round, quadruple round-robin with 4 players.

+Given such a directory, you can infer the number of players, the number of rounds and the names of the players.
+Please note that the number of players may be odd, in which case one player will rest on each given round.

 The UI for the tournament viewer should have these components:

 * A list (or table) of rounds.